 Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-Working out what to charge for life coaching depends on so many things.
-This page discusses how to determine your life coaching fees, the best ways to get paid, and traps to avoid.
+Working out what to charge for life coaching is a challenge that depends on so many things.
+This page discusses how to determine your life coaching fees, the best ways to get paid, how to elegantly raise your fees and some of the fee setting traps to avoid.

-Working out your life coaching fees will depend to a great extent on your experience, how you market yourself and the niche and/or demographic you work within.
+Working out your what to charge will depend to a great extent on your experience, what other skills you bring to coaching, how you market yourself and the niche and/or demographic you work within.

 Of course you may not be able to cover all your expenses and make a profit with your life coaching fees when you first start coaching, but it's important to know what you need to aim for if your coaching is to be financially viable as a living.